TheEpicBlock/PolyMc/src/testmod/README.md

 # Api tests
 ## `test_block_wizard`
 Test block for the wizard system.
-Its poly is set to replace it with red stained glass and its wizard should spawn a diamond at its center.
-It is also affected by gravity.
+Its poly is set to replace it with red stained glass and its wizard should spawn a diamond at its center as well as particles, although you won't see them without fabulous graphics.
+It's also affected by gravity.